EvandroLucas/ConwaysGameOfLife/README.md

       python2 GOL.py 50 50

 To start the game with a 50x50 grid.
+Currently, the maximum number of tiles allowed is 80x80.
 The game will start paused and blank.
 To add stuff to it, see the commands below:

 - Press `space` to play/pause the game
 - Press or hold `left click` to insert live cells, and `right click` to kill living cells.